 Damsel Scrappy: Sentinel Prime is an unusual male (not to mention giant alien robot) example.
 Most of his time onscreen involves him getting into some scrape or another and having the long-suffering Optimus get him out.
 It seems the only thing that keeps Optimus from abandoning him is a sense of guilt about their shared past and perhaps some level of fondness for his old Academy-mate.

 Mix of all of the above, and the hope that Sentinel gets it through his thick head that his arrogance is a Bad Thing.
 But Status Quo Is God and he always rubber bands back to being a jackass by his next appearance.
 Even Jazz, who has long tolerated (or ignored) it as his second in command, finally gives up and more or less defects to Prime's crew.

 Designated Villain: Played With for Prowl in "Five Servos of Doom."
-He's supposed to be an undisciplined Maverick who learns to be more humble and fight for a good cause under Yoketron, but the reason he's brought to Yoketron in the first place is because he's a draft-dodger.
+He's supposed to be an undisciplined maverick who learns to be more humble and fight for a good cause under Yoketron, but the reason he's brought to Yoketron in the first place is because he's a draft-dodger.
 Prowl states he doesn't want to fight in the war, and he's shown to have been rounded up and forced to participate.
 Warpath, the arresting officer even threatens to take him outside and beat him up until he agrees.
-In essence, he was pressed into service, and villainized for not wanting to go out and risk death for the people forcing him into the war.
-On the other hand, the Decepticon threat was so great that the Autobots were reaching Godzilla complex, what with Project Omega, and were forced to make certain moral concessions, so the Decepticons don't win, and make life even worse for people under their oppression.
-Forced Military service was just one of these moral concessions, all for the greater good.
+In essence, he was pressed into service and villainized for not wanting to go out and risk his life for the people forcing him into the war.
+On the other hand, the Decepticon threat was so great that the Autobots were reaching the Godzilla Threshold, what with Project Omega, and were forced to make certain moral concessions, so the Decepticons wouldn't win and make life even worse for people under their oppression.
+Forced military service was just one of these moral concessions, all for the greater good.

 Captain Fanzone is also pretty well-loved by the fans.